Using Manuka Honey For Oral CareFriday, 8 September 2017

 The key to avoiding gum disease and tooth decay is keeping the trouble-making bacteria in the mouth under control to minimise plaque formation and gum inflammation.
 All that, while not wiping out the good bacteria that are essential for a healthy mouth.

 Luckily, research shows that high-grade Manuka honey inhibits the oral bacteria associated with plaque formation, tooth decay and gum disease.
 And, unlike sugar, honey doesn’t create an acidic demineralising environment in the mouth (which is how tooth decay starts).
 Manuka honey even stacks up against pharmaceutical antibacterials, showing similar effectiveness at reducing plaque formation when compared to the antibacterial mouthwash chlorhexidine.
 Manuka honey has the added benefits of being gentle on oral tissue and providing anti-inflammatory and healing properties.
-You can learn more about the benefits of Manuka Honey here.

 Use less toothpaste – remember the commercials showing a smiling model squeezing a stripe of toothpaste the length of the toothbrush head?
 DON’T do that.
 Research shows toothpaste abuse (the rather dramatic term for using too much toothpaste) and overbrushing can lead to enamel abrasion and sensitivity.
 Dentists recommend using no more than a tiny pea-size amount of toothpaste, ideally with an electric toothbrush.